Perspective | For Lee Elder, the first Black golfer to play the Masters, import is not measured in wins

 Amen to that.

 Elder certainly wasn’t the only Black athlete to face racism.
-Jackie Robinson is the most famous of them, but baseball was never as racist a sport as golf.
+Jackie Robinson is the most famous of them, but baseball was never as racist of a sport as golf.
 Elder is most famous for breaking the color line at the Masters in 1975, becoming the first Black player to play in the tournament at Augusta National Golf Club.

 His appearance came 14 years after the PGA of America was finally forced to abandon the “Caucasians-only clause” in its bylaws.
 It was another 15 years after Elder first played in the Masters before Augusta National admitted a Black member — a move that came only after Augusta member Hall Thompson was quoted as saying Shoal Creek, the golf club he founded in Birmingham, Ala., would never consider admitting a Black member.